MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex06_Adaptive_Protection.md

 To effectively manage insider risks, you implement Microsoft Purview Insider Risk Management, a comprehensive solution designed to identify, analyze, and respond to potential insider threats.

-## Task 5: Explore Adaptive Protection
+## Task 5 – Explore Adaptive Protection

 In this task, you'll explore Adaptive Protection in Microsoft Purview Insider Risk Management.
 You'll explore Quick and Custom setup options, customizable risk levels, settings for past activity detection, and risk level timeframes.
 You'll also review tabs that display user-specific risk levels and DLP policies and learn where in the portal to enable or disable the Adaptive Protection feature.

-1. You should still be logged in as Joni in Microsoft Purview in Insider risk management.
+1. You should still be signed in as **Joni Sherman** in Microsoft Purview in Insider Risk Management.

-1. From the left-hand navigation of **Insider Risk Management** select **Adaptive Protection**.
+1. In the left navigation of **Insider Risk Management** select **Adaptive Protection**.

 1. You'll see two options to turn on Adaptive protection: **Quick setup** or **Custom setup**.

     ![Screenshot of options to get started with Adaptive protection.](../Media/turn-on-adaptive-protection.png)

-1. Quick setup is the fastest way to get started.
-You don't need any pre-existing DLP or insider risk management policies to get started.
+    >Quick setup is the fastest way to get started.
+You don't need any pre-existing DLP or insider risk management policies.
 Custom setup gives you more control over your policies and is recommended if you have existing DLP and insider risk management policies.
-Quick setup takes about 72 hours to get started while custom setup takes about 36 hours.
+Quick setup takes about 72 hours to get started, while custom setup takes about 36 hours.

-1. From the left-hand pane within the **Adaptive Protection** window select **Insider risk levels**.
+1. In Adapative Protection, select the **Insider risk levels** tab.

 1. Explore the customizable risk levels in Adaptive protection: